particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 {{/if}}

 Running the tests will kick off diagnostics for each layer of the connectivity stack.
+Tests will be run in parallel, but test results will only be shown once all tests are completed.
 Let's dive into what each test actually does:

 ### Device